Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

 \begin{proof} For each $i=1,\dots,N$, fix a quadratic $\calO_k$--order $\Omega_i\subset k(\lambda_i)$ which contains a pre-image in $k(\lambda_i)$ of $\gamma_i$.
-Because of our assumption that $B$ ramifies at a finite prime of $k$, a theorem of Chinburg and Friedman \cite[Theorem 3.3]{Chinburg-Friedman-selectivity} implies that every maximal order of $B$, in particular $\calO$, contains a conjugate of all of the quadratic orders $\Omega_i$.
-The proposition now follows from the fact that the length of the closed geodesic associated to $\gamma_i$ coincides with the length of the closed geodesic associated to any conjugate of $\gamma_i$. \end{proof}
+As $B$ ramifies at a finite prime of $k$, by \cite[Thm 3.3]{Chinburg-Friedman-selectivity}, every maximal order of $B$, in particular $\calO$, contains a conjugate of all of the quadratic orders $\Omega_i$.
+The proposition now follows from the fact that the (complex) length of the geodesic associated to $\gamma_i$ coincides with the (complex) length of the geodesic associated to any conjugate of $\gamma_i$. \end{proof}